Mining the Connections 2024

 This international conference explores the many links between mining developments, local communities, transitions and the environment from a multidisciplinary perspective.
 It seeks to establish and strengthen links between governments, researchers, NGOs, practitioners and community representatives from around the world, in order to continuously improve knowledge about mining development and its impacts.

 The 1st edition of the conference was held in Quebec City, Canada, from 25 to 27 April 2022.
-The 2nd edition will be held in May 2024 at the Kenzi Rose Garden Hotel in Marrakech, Morocco.
+The 2nd edition was held in May 2024 at the Kenzi Rose Garden Hotel in Marrakech, Morocco.

 Hosting Partners

-This event is jointly organized by four international research networks studying resource extraction around the world:
+This event was jointly organized by four international research networks studying resource extraction around the world:

 Mining is a global industry with intensely local impacts.